-Scott Hansen is a Senior Vice President and Regional Managing Director for the Westlake Village and Santa Barbara region of Wells Fargo Private Bank.
-He has been in the banking and financial services industry for 28 years.
+Scott Hansen is a Senior Vice President and Regional Managing Director for the Coastal Gateway region of Wells Fargo Private Bank which includes the Tri-Counties and San Fernando Valley.
+He has been in the banking and financial services industry for 30 years.
 Mr. Hansen earned a Bachelor of Arts in English from University of California, Santa Barbara.

-Scott resides in Ventura with his wife of 17 years and their 3 children.
-He volunteers in the community with various organizations including Big Brothers Big Sisters of Ventura County, Ventura County CPA Law Society, California State University Channel Islands, as well as coaching with Ventura Foothill Little League Baseball and the Ventura Youth Basketball Association.
+Scott resides in Ventura with his wife of 20 years and their 3 children.
+He volunteers in the community with various organizations including Foodbank of Santa Barbara County, Ventura County CPA Law Society, California State University Channel Islands, as well as coaching with Ventura Foothill Little League Baseball.

 Stan Mantooth has served as Ventura County Superintendent of Schools since September 2008, and has over 40 years of experience in K-12 school districts and the County Office of Education.
 Mr. Mantooth has a Bachelor’s degree from California State University Northridge and a Master’s degree in School Business Administration from Pepperdine University, and also holds a California Teaching Credential and a California Administrative Services Credential.
 He values the strong bond between public education and the Ventura County Community Foundation (VCCF) and states that,